 There will be 2 exams in this course.
 All exams will be completed during the scheduled time online in eLearning.
-Exams will consist of multiple choice, true/false, and/or free response questions.
-Exams focus on the course content covered since the previous exam or beginning of the course; that is, exams will not be cumulative, except for broad concept information.
+Exams will consist of multiple choice, true/false, and free response questions.
+Exams focus on the course content covered since the previous exam or beginning of the course; that is, exams will not be cumulative, except for broad concept information, such as The Pediatric Self-Management Model.
 Each exam is worth 20% of your grade.
-Exams will be administered in-person in the classroom through eLearning using Respondus Lockdown Browser, thus a compatible electronic device will be required to take the exam.
+Exams will be administered in-person in the classroom through Canvas in E-Learning using Respondus Lockdown Browser, thus a compatible electronic device will be required to take the exam.
 Exams will be set-up such that you cannot access other browsers or windows on your device while the exam is in session.
 Exams are closed-book, to be completed independently, and no notes will be allowed.